Skip to main content

 What's the maximum size I can encode?

 There's no hard limit in this tool, but browsers have practical limits.
-Most modern browsers handle strings up to several hundred MB.
+Current browsers handle strings up to several hundred MB.
 For very large files, use a streaming encoder or command-line tool instead.

 Results are for general informational purposes only and should be checked before use.
 They are not professional advice.
 See our Disclaimer and Terms of Service.